 Alys Beach is another picturesque community on 30A.
 It was fashioned in “Moorish and Mediterranean flairs, with architectural styles founded in the beauty of Bermuda, and with courtyards inspired by homes in Antigua, Guatemala.”
 The area is filled with white-washed buildings and palm trees lining each side of the road.
 You will feel immediately transported to another world.

-Going east, scenic Hwy 30A winds its way to Rosemary Beach, another planned community reminiscent of the Southwest with white stucco, bell towers, and upscale restaurants and shops.
+Going east, scenic Hwy 30A winds its way to Rosemary Beach, is another planned community reminiscent of the Southwest with white stucco, bell towers, and upscale restaurants and shops.

 At the east end of 30A, Inlet Beach offers high end shopping, upscale restaurants, Camp Helen State Park, and world-class public beaches.
 It has an “old Florida” laid-back feel as weel as upscale neighborhoods you might find in New York.
 It’s stylish, yet relaxed; you can rent bikes and cruise around without a problem.